 Armenian opposition continues protests against ex-president becoming new PM

-PanARMENIAN.Net - Armenian opposition which earlier announced about starting a velvet revolution continues holding mass protests against the ex-president Serzh Sargsyan becoming the new Prime Minister of the country.
+PanARMENIAN.Net - For 8 days in row the Armenian opposition which earlier announced about starting a velvet revolution continues holding mass protests against the ex-president Serzh Sargsyan becoming the new Prime Minister of the country.

-On April 19, the protesters attempted to block one of the government buildings in the capital, however their efforts were unsuccessful.
-The police prevented the actions of the crowd taking 20 people to the police station.

-The day before that, opposition MP Nikol Pashinyan who is the main initiator and organizer of the protests, announced that they will be trying to prevent the upcoming first government session to be lead by the newly elected Prime Minister, Sargsyan.
+The protesters hold demonstrations in the center of the capital attempting to block government buildings and close main streets of the city.

 Top stories